 SEAMCAT Simulation Results for Scenario 4

 In this scenario, we study the impact of the ac-BTS on the terrestrial UMTS networks on the downlink communications link between the g-BTS and g-UE.
-The e.i.r.p. used is as defined in the ECC/DEC/(06)07, i.e. 1 dBm/ 3.84 MHz at 3000 MHz.
+The e.i.r.p. used is as defined in the ECC/DEC/(06)07, i.e. 1 dBm/ 3.84 MHz at 3000 metre.
 Table 31 provides the simulation results for Scenario 4.

 Table 31: SEAMCAT simulation results for Scenario 4